My name is Jenn, I live in the great state of Texas, and I’m a wife and mom to four growing boys (8,10,12, and 13) that are ALWAYS hungry.

 What I love about shopping with Plan to Eat is that I can customize my list to the stores to where I actually shop.
 If I add a case of water to my shopping list, Plan to Eat will place that item in my Sam’s Club list because it knows that I always purchase our bottled water from Sam’s Club.

 We were also super excited when we discovered Plan to Eat on my phone because I have my checklist, and I can hide everything that I’ve already bought and it goes away.
 And I love that I can still see what’s for dinner tonight on the plan and I can look in the recipe box to double check while I’m at the store.
 I love that!

 Meal planning matters

 For us, meal planning gets us to the dinner table gathered around the same meal.
 If you’re home that night and you’re not at a friend’s house or a something going on with school, we all eat one meal, at the same time.

 This has really been a big thing for us!
 Having everyone at the table is really important because we do talk and share about our day.
 Sometimes dinner is stressful with four boys who forget their table manners, and I have to remind them not to use potty talk at the table, but still we’re all there together and that is what matters most to me.
 That wouldn’t happen if we didn’t plan for it.

 Thank you Plan to Eat❤️

 If you’ve been inspired by Jenn’s story and you would like to try meal planning with Plan to Eat for yourself, click here to give it a try.
-It’s completely free for 30 days, no credit card required, and there’s no obligation (or pressure) to buy.
+No credit card required, and there’s no obligation (or pressure) to buy.